 The two sides are Phap Khiem Vu and Le Khiem Vu for servants.
 As a filial son, the king gave Luong Khiem Temple to worship his spirit mother, Mrs. Tu Du.
 On the right of Luong Khiem Temple is On Khiem Chamber – a place to store the king’s belongings.

 Especially in the tomb, the king built a royal theater named Minh Khiem Chamber (Minh Khiem Duong) to serve his interests on the opera plays, which is considered one of the oldest theaters of Vietnam.

 There is a corridor from On Khiem Palace to Tri Khiem Vien and Y Khiem Vien which is the living place of the king’s concubines.

 The first tomb area is located behind the worshipping area and named Bai Dinh with two rows of statues of officials to serve the king when he goes across the world.

 After Bai Dinh is Stele Pavilion (Bi Dinh), which has a 20-ton Thanh Hoa stone stele with the inscription “Khiem Cung Ky” written by the king himself.
-Khiem Cung Ky has 4,935 words, tells about the life, career, success, failure of the king.
+Khiem Cung Ky has 4,935 words, and tells about the life, career, success, failure of the king.
 Behind the stele are two pillars symbolizing the king’s authority and virtue.
 Tieu Khiem Lake is shaped like a moon that contains rainwater to wash the soul king before his transcendence!